 The story of a juvenile delinquent’s rise to power in a borstal, Scum proved a powerful crystallisation of Clarke’s themes, style, and direction.
 Eliciting through rigorous rehearsal excellent performances out of a young cast in such difficult scenes as rape, riot and suicide, he seals his ability to treat threatening subjects without exploitation or melodrama, but rather with crisp economy.
 Looked at together with Made in Britain and The Firm, he has also clearly established his democratic camera not as an organising authority, unlike those institutions he would portray, but as a morally reserved follower of his characters’ free will.
 And with those films and Scum, Clarke explores physical violence in the context of Thatcherite Great Britain and posits a grim future embodied in the present.

 In the common irony of historical fact so shocking that it is hard to believe, the succinct intelligence and integrity of Scum are frequently obscured by its status as a drama of group confinement (an intertextuality that could lead to maliciously classing it as exploitation, a fertile genre in the ’70s).
-(6) But like Clarke’s other document-based single-issue films, in targeting the borstal system he relied upon interviews with inmates, and Scum‘s Hobbesian system of loosely supervised brutality does not exaggerate either abuse by guards, or the violence among the youth dramatised in young Colin’s struggle to be “the daddy”, the top dog.
+(6) But like Clarke’s other document-based single-issue films, in targeting the borstal system he relied upon interviews with inmates, and Scum‘s Hobbesian system of loosely supervised brutality does not exaggerate either abuse by guards, or the violence among the youth dramatised in young Carlin’s struggle to be “the daddy”, the top dog.
 One of the BBC’s more interesting attacks was not that such events didn’t happen, but that they didn’t happen all in such a short period of time.
 (7)

 By far Clarke’s strongest critique involves the collusion by the prison administration in such deadly king-of-the-hill battle, depicted as useful for their purposes by maintaining a stable subservient power structure.
-In his episodic film Clarke uses not just repeated scenes of violence (guards frog-marching Colin or threateningly flanking boys who appear before the warden), but scenes of observation: a guard witnesses virtually the entire rape of a small teenager by older ones in a deserted jail greenhouse; he peers through the glass but dashes away before discovery.
+In his episodic film Clarke uses not just repeated scenes of violence (guards frog-marching Carlin or threateningly flanking boys who appear before the warden), but scenes of observation: a guard witnesses virtually the entire rape of a small teenager by older ones in a deserted jail greenhouse; he peers through the glass but dashes away before discovery.
 Notably, Clarke extended this rape scene in the theatrical version that he re-shot after the ban, suggesting its thematic importance.
-(Clarke would also make some personnel changes to this generally weaker version, such as the wise-guy prisoner Archer; he would also add another suicide and, oddly, remove a homoerotic scene where Colin tells another boy to be his “wife”.
+(Clarke would also make some personnel changes to this generally weaker version, such as the wise-guy prisoner Archer; he would also add another suicide and, oddly, remove a homoerotic scene where Carlin tells another boy to be his “wife”.
 The love of playing with context that Clarke would display later also occurred in a new opening shot of the boys on the bus on the way to the prison: we see their faces first, as they ride what could be a school bus, till the pan down reveals their cuffed hands.)

-In another scene, a guard pointedly looks away as Colin enters a storage shed on the grounds to dispatch one of his major challengers, but the condonement culminates with the warden’s chilling official speech to Colin.
+In another scene, a guard pointedly looks away as Carlin enters a storage shed on the grounds to dispatch one of his major challengers, but the condonement culminates with the warden’s chilling official speech to Carlin.
 The borstal system, he explains, is meant to foster the development of “natural leaders” – a Social Darwinist view that in the historical context is difficult not to view as an attack on Thatcherite dystopia, where the hands-off state actually bestows privilege upon to the most vicious or the already powerful.